Atmos Rewards Summit Card 25K & 100K Global Companion Award Basics

 Link: Learn more about the Atmos™ Rewards Summit Visa Infinite® Credit Card

-There are lots of reasons to get this card, from a huge welcome bonus, to the great perks and rewards for spending on an ongoing basis.
+There are lots of reasons to get the Summit Card, from a huge welcome bonus, to the great perks and rewards for spending on an ongoing basis.
 It’s a card I’ve applied for and have in my wallet, as I find it to be truly innovative and rewarding.

 In this post, I’d like to talk about how the Atmos Rewards Summit Card offers the ability to earn Global Companion Awards, both just for having the card, and for spending.
-These certificates can offer incredible value for award redemptions on Alaska, Hawaiian, and partner airlines, so let’s talk about them in a bit more detail, especially as I now have firsthand experience with redeeming one of these.
+These certificates can offer incredible value for award redemptions on Alaska, Hawaiian, and partner airlines, so let’s talk about them in a bit more detail, including about my firsthand experience with redeeming one of these.

 How to earn Atmos Rewards Global Companion Awards